-The programs discussed above are available for free use and can be downloaded from our web site: http://www.pebbles.hcii.cmu.edu/assistive.
+The programs discussed above are available for free use and can be downloaded from our web site: www.pebbles.hcii.cmu.edu/assistive.
 We hope that this software will be useful to a wide range of people, and that we can continue to investigate new ways that handhelds can help people with disabilities.
-Furthermore, working with people with disabilities is beneficial to the project in general, because the observations and changes we have made to our software as a result of these studies will improve the software for all the users of our applications.
+Furthermore, working with people with disabilities is beneficial because the observations and changes we have made to our software as a result of these studies will improve the software for all the users of our applications.